Level 1: Revocable Living Trust (for some)

 If you answer 'yes' to each of these questions, each spouse or partner should sign a revocable trust.

 And each trust should contain an estate tax provision.
-The trust should whomever is the trustee on your death to set aside a separate account at your death.
+The trust should direct the trustee, after your death, to set aside a separate account at your death.
+This is the 'Successor Trustee.'

 Let's call this separate account the Family Trust (FT).